lhoursquentin/sed-bin/README.md

-The default translation is done with the `./par.sed` translator script, which will use the default `sed` binary available on the system, to get rid of this initial sed dependency simply translate and compile `par.sed`, save the generated binary and then use this `sed` shell script with `SED_TRANSLATOR` environmnent variable.
+The default translation is done with the `./par.sed` translator script, which will use the default `sed` binary available on the system, to get rid of this initial sed dependency simply translate and compile `par.sed`, save the generated binary and then use the `sed` shell script with `SED_TRANSLATOR` environment variable set to the newly created binary.

 For example: